dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

 basis and logical argument for why you are doing what you are doing.
 Without this informal "proof" someone will have a hard time figuring out if you know what you are doing and if the code does what it purports to do.
-This kind of careful, manual reasoining is the state of the art
+This kind of careful, manual reasoning is the state of the art
 --- there is no silver bullet.
-You just have to work closely with your peers, arguing and double-checking each other's reasoning and having a citeable sentence for why you did (or did not do) something and in the order you chose.
+You just have to work closely with your peers, arguing and double-checking each other's reasoning and having a cite-able sentence for why you did (or did not do) something and in the order you chose.

 This class generally has no real code style requirements.
 However,